Our Outreach Projects

 Annual CROP Walk

-We participate annually in this community effort to feed the hungry.
-Local charities supported by the Red Bank area CROP Walk include the Calico Cat Thrift Shop, Cupboard and Pantry; Eatontown Food Pantry; Manna House; The Kitchen at St. Mark's, among others.
-Learn more about the CROP Walk from their website at www.churchworldservice.org.
+Thank you to all CROP Walkers and Pledgers! & participate annually in this community effort to feed the hungry.
+Church school students also participated in walking a one-mile portion of the larger Walk.
+Local charities supported by the Red Bank area CROP Walk include the Calico Cat Thrift Shoppe Cupboard and Pantry, Eatontown Food Pantry, and Manna House, among others.
+Learn more about the CROP Walk from Church World Service at www.churchworldservice.org.